Akihito Kamata, Department Head

 670 Analysis of Discrete and Categorical Data (4) Advanced methods for analysis of discrete data.
 Topics include log-linear, logit, probit, latent class, and mixture models, and other generalized linear models.
 Prereq: EDUC 642.
 Offered alternate years.

 672 Analysis of Large-Scale Databases (4) Introduction to secondary data analysis and the use of data from national and other databases.
+Prereq: EDUC 642.
 Offered alternate years.
-Prereq: EDUC 642.
+Not offered 2013–14.

 675 School Finance (3) Overview of school finance concepts, Oregon’s school financing system, political and legal considerations, taxation, state distribution formulas, school finance reform, the federal role in education.

 679 Advanced Program Evaluation (4) Focuses on the analysis of evaluation data.
 Topics include alternative research designs, matching, use of propensity scoring, and time series designs.
 Prereq: EDUC 621.
 Not offered 2013–14.